You can modify the privacy of your book or the chapters within it at any time. Read on to learn about:

 - Check the box for each chapter that you want displayed to the public in your webbook

 The “Show in Exports” setting works similarly to the “Show in Web” setting described previously.
 However, instead of hiding or showing the chapter in your webbook, this option includes or excludes a particular chapter from your PDF, EPUB, and other export files.

 The Chapter Editor Interface

-You can also modify the “Show in Web” setting from inside the chapter editor interface.
+You can also modify the “Show in Web” and “Show in Exports” settings from inside the chapter editor interface.
 This may be more convenient for users who are actively editing a chapter rather than modifying all chapter privacy settings at once.